saxix/django-admin-extra-buttons/README.md

 This is a full rewriting of the original `django-admin-extra-url`.
 It provides decorators to easily add custom buttons to Django Admin pages.

-Will be possible to create wizards, actions and/or link to external resources as well as api only views.
+It allows to create wizards, actions and/or links to external resources as well as api only views.

 It provides 3 decorators: